 - Acquiring a bacterial or viral infection in hospital due to poor hygiene and cleaning standards

-- Medication errors i.e. prescribing the wrong medication or at the wrong dose eg. failing to provide diuretics, antibiotics, thrombo-embolic prohylaxis
+- Medication errors i.e. prescribing the wrong medication or at the wrong dose eg. failing to provide diuretics, antibiotics, thrombo-embolic prophylaxis

 The list is not exhaustive and if you believe that you experienced a poor standard of care in hospital you may be entitled to seek compensation for any injury or loss resulting from this negligence.

-Devonshires Claims’ solicitors have over 20 years’ experience in supporting patients with hospital negligence claims.
-We work hard to secure patients the justice and compensation they deserve.
-We provide a free case evaluation and a ‘No Win – No Fee’ agreement.
+We provide a free case evaluation and a ‘No Win No Fee’ agreement.
 This means that you will not be charged any upfront legal costs in order to start your compensation claim and if your claim is not successful, you will not incur any costs*.

 In order to make a hospital negligence claim, it must be shown that the care you or a loved one received: